 9. What do I do if I have a concern or complaint about the SEND provision made by the school?

 The school has a formal complaints procedure but in the first instance getting in touch with the school and discussing the issue with the class teacher or the senior leadership team is encouraged.
 Parents can contact the Head teacher or if necessary can also get in touch with the Local Authority.

 10. How does the governing body involve other organisations and services (e.g. health, social care, local authority support services and voluntary organisations) in meeting the needs of pupils with special educational needs and supporting the families of such pupils?

 The main responsibility for involving other organisations has been delegated to the Head Teacher.
 The governing body regularly monitors all aspects of school life through its regular full governing body meetings.
 Governors attend school at least termly to conduct a learning visit with a specific focus or hold meetings with key members of staff.

 11. How does the school seek to signpost organisations and services who can provide additional support to young people and their families?

-Signposting parents to information is usually undertaken on an individual basis e.g. at review meeting or via the home/school diary.
+Signposting parents to information is usually undertaken by the Family Support Worker on an individual basis e.g. at review meeting or via Class Dojo (the home/school diary).
 The school holds some information on targeted support, short break services etc. However if the school is unable to signpost then they will attempt to direct towards an alternative service provider or set up multi-agency meeting.